NVlabs/MCPNet/README.md

 ```bash
 python extract_prototypes.py --case_name AWA2_test --device 0 --model ResNet --basic_model resnet50_relu --concept_per_layer 8 16 32 64 --cha 32 32 32 32
 ```
-The above code will calculate the weighted convariance matrix and the weighted mean for each corncept pototypes.
+The above code will calculate each concept prototype's weighted covariance matrix and mean.

 Next, the following code will scan the whole training set to find the highest k point for each prototype from the training set.
 There might be multi-selected points from the same image.
 Select multiple candidates for each prototype to prevent the visualization from showing the same image. **The code will store the image index list indexed by ``ImageFolder``, so make sure the image set will be the same in this and next step; also, set the ``shuffle=False`` for these two steps.
 ```bash